Shaqo99/coding-challenge/9spokes_challenge/README.md

 ![Output for challenge](public/output.PNG)

-*Gross profit margin is $0 as there were no entries that matched the conditions for it.
+*Gross profit margin is $0 as there were no entries that matched the conditions for it (in the given JSON file).